Society of Correctional Physicians

-Educational conferences are held twice annually, a research publication and newsletter is published quarterly, and Member Forum provides communication and information sharing among colleagues.
+Educational conferences are held twice annually, a research publication and newsletter are published quarterly, and a Member Forum provides communication and information sharing among colleagues.

 Full membership is available to physicians and associate membership is offered to dentists, physician assistants, and nurse practitioners.

-ACCP supported the creation of and endorsed the exam for the newest level of Certified Correctional Health Professional: CCHP-P (CCHP-Physician) from National Commission on Correctional Health Care.
+ACCP supported the creation of and endorsed the exam for the newest level of Certified Correctional Health Professional: CCHP-P (CCHP-Physician) from the National Commission on Correctional Health Care.